 The Psychologist, Elaine Aron, first coined the term in her book The Highly Sensitive Person: How to Thrive When the World Overwhelms You (1996) and recent estimates by Psychology Today suggest that up to 20% of the population are likely to be highly sensitive.

 HSPs have a finely tuned nervous system and are linked to enhanced levels of creativity and empathy, a rich inner life and deep personal relationships.
-However, they may be adversely affected by noise, crowds, tension and unpredictability.
+However, we may be adversely affected by crowds, tension and unpredictability.
+Because our brains are wired to process information very deeply, we think about things longer, feel things stronger and make connections that other people miss.

-If you are interested in the Highly Sensitive Person, you can take a free test here or sign up for regular information from Highly Sensitive Refuge.
+If you are interested in knowing more about the Highly Sensitive Person, you can take a free test here or sign up for regular information from Highly Sensitive Refuge.